 Much of the terrain around its very wide plunge pool was smooth rock.
 Given how frigidly cold it was the Autumn morning that we showed up (it was 37F), we really didn’t do a whole lot more than take photos of it while keeping our faces and hands from going numb.
 I’m not sure if this place would be a popular place to go swimming on a hot Summer’s day, but I could easily imagine such a scene.

 The falls and its basin was almost entirely in shadow.
 I’d imagine that had we showed up later, we might have been looking against the sun, which would’ve made photography difficult at best.
 There was a long rock that protruded out into the large plunge pool, and it was from here that we took our photos while being careful not to fall into the plunge pool (thanks to the rock sloping on both its sides).

 The walk from the car park was merely 10 minutes or so.
-It started off by rejoining some road before quickly branching downhill towards the right leading towards the Elk River (i.e. don't go left back onto that road).
+It started off by rejoining some road before quickly branching downhill towards the right leading towards the Elk River (i.e. don’t go left).
 There was access to the top of the falls, but the trail continued to descend towards that elongated rock where we could walk all the way to its end to look right at the falls.